l0r3zz/public/installtool/README.md

     password : <string>  OR sshkey : { resource: <key_resource>}
 ```

-The **resources** section contains  *resource definition*.
-It is a dictionary where the key is the resource name, and the value is a dict which contains various key-value pairs, depending on the value of the mandatory key **type**, for example:
+The **resources** section contains  *resource definitions*.
+It is a dictionary where the key is the resource name, and the value is a dict which contains various key-value pairs, depending on the value of the mandatory key, **type**.
+For example:
 ```
   roguekey :
     type : key-object